francescavantaggiato/francescav.github.io/content/publication/JEPP_silos.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *Journal of Common Market Studies*" publication_short = "In *Journal of Common Market Studies*"
+publication = "In *Journal of European Public Policy*" publication_short = "In *Journal of European Public Policy*"

 # Abstract and optional shortened version.
-abstract = "Regulatory networks are usually considered a “second best” instrument of policy integration.
-They have no decision‐making powers and unclear policy impact.
-Yet, regulators often play a leading role in establishing their informal networks.
-Why do regulators initiate networks?
-I find that regulators form networks to shift the venue of policy discussion from a formal setting, dominated by policy‐makers, to an informal setting, where they share agenda‐setting power with their peers only.
-Regulators forming networks are “network entrepreneurs”, for whom the establishment of the network is a policy goal in itself.
-Bolstered by previous positive networking experiences, network entrepreneurs consider networks a first‐best instrument of policy influence.
-I analyse the empirical case of the network of energy regulators of the Euro‐Mediterranean (MedReg, established in 2006) through 20 elite interviews.
-The findings hold implications for our understanding of informal regulatory collaboration in the EU and beyond."
+abstract = "The view that silos are endemic in organisations in general and the European Civil Service in particular has become increasingly widespread.
+Yet, silos are rarely investigated theoretically or empirically.
+What is a silo?
+What are the individual and organisational factors associated with silos?
+We propose a functionalist approach to silo definition and identification, which links individual and organisational tasks to expected intra-organisational interactions: we operationalize silos as clusters of employees lacking communication with other parts of the organisation, and analyse civil servants and departments as bipartite networks of communication using stochastic blockmodelling.
+We explore the existence of silos in two European bureaucracies, which differ in mission, size and workforce composition: the European Commission and the General Secretariat of the Council.
+We do not find evidence of silo-ization in either bureaucracy, but rather task-based patterns of interaction.
+Our approach can be extended to include other theoretical perspectives, e.g. socialization effects."

 # Featured image thumbnail (optional)
-#image_preview = ""
+image_preview = ""

 # Is this a selected publication? (true/false)
-featured = false
+featured = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.